modelscope/data-juicer/docs/DeveloperGuide.md

                     origin_image_path, OP_NAME, **related_parameters)
             # ... (some codes)
     ```
-    For the mapper to produce multi extra datas base on one origin data, we can add suffix at the saving path.
+    For the mapper to produce multi extra data base on one origin data, we can add suffix at the saving path.
 Take the operator which splits videos according to their key frames as example:
     ```python
     from data_juicer.utils.file_utils import add_suffix_to_filename, transfer_filename
     # ... (import some other libraries)